Education

 Industry Risks

-Hybrid and flexible learning models alter how students learn, and also how faculty support new delivery mechanisms and the exchange of data.
+Hybrid and flexible learning models alter how students learn, how faculty support new delivery mechanisms, and how data is exchanged.

-Offices within higher education, such as admissions and registrars, are not the only locations where people can access student data.
+Offices within higher education, such as admissions and registrars, are just some locations where people can access student data.

 Increasingly, faculty and staff use cloud-based platforms that contain personally identifiable information (PII) to send academic warnings, submit grades, and communicate with students.

-Students and faculty access mobile devices or connect to the platforms remotely, thus the number and location of threat vectors are increasing, giving cybercriminals more opportunities to exploit vulnerabilities.
+As students and faculty access mobile devices or connect to the platforms remotely, the number and location of threat vectors increase, giving cybercriminals more opportunities to exploit vulnerabilities.

 %